 Since the Multilateral Convention is not applicable in respect of the Early Reporting Periods, bilateral arrangements for exchange of CbC Reports need to be made with jurisdictions having Comprehensive Avoidance of Double Taxation Agreements ("CDTA") with Hong Kong.
-Hong Kong government has entered into bilateral arrangement with more than 40 countries.
-The list of countries can be assessed in IRD's website.
+As at the end of February 2019, the Hong Kong government has been entered into bilateral arrangement with France, Guernsey, Ireland, Japan, Jersey, Korea, Malta, Netherlands, New Zealand, South Africa and the United Kingdom.
+The Hong Kong government seeks to conclude more bilateral arrangement in the near future.